I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/oprghdlr/nf-oprghdlr-registeropregionhandler.md

 <p> </p>

 ## -remarks
 <p>The operation region context specified by <i>Context</i> is device-specific and is only used by the function driver.
 Typically, the context is the device extension for the functional device object (<a href="wdkgloss.f#wdkgloss.fdo#wdkgloss.fdo"><i>FDO</i></a>).
 The ACPI driver passes this context back to the function driver when it calls the operation region handler.
 The operation region object is only used by a function driver to uniquely identify the operation region when it deregisters the operation region handler.</p>

 <p>For more information about operation regions, see <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/acpi/supporting-an-operation-region">Supporting an Operation Region</a>. </p>

-<p>The operation region context specified by <i>Context</i> is device-specific and is only used by the function driver.
-Typically, the context is the device extension for the functional device object (<a href="wdkgloss.f#wdkgloss.fdo#wdkgloss.fdo"><i>FDO</i></a>).
-The ACPI driver passes this context back to the function driver when it calls the operation region handler.
-The operation region object is only used by a function driver to uniquely identify the operation region when it deregisters the operation region handler.</p>

-<p>For more information about operation regions, see <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/acpi/supporting-an-operation-region">Supporting an Operation Region</a>. </p>